bcdev/nc2zarr/README.md

 $ nc2zarr --help
 Usage: nc2zarr [OPTIONS] [INPUT_FILE ...]

   Reads one or more input datasets and writes or appends them to a single Zarr output dataset.

-  INPUT_FILE may refer to a NetCDF file, or Zarr dataset, or a glob that identifies multiple of them, e.g. "L3_SST/**/*.nc".
+  INPUT_FILE may refer to a NetCDF file, or Zarr dataset, or a glob that identifies multiple paths, e.g. "L3_SST/**/*.nc".

   OUTPUT_PATH must be directory which will contain the output Zarr dataset, e.g. "L3_SST.zarr".

-  CONFIG_FILE has YAML format.
+  CONFIG_FILE must be in YAML format.
 It comprises the optional objects "input", "process", and "output".
 See nc2zarr/res/config-template.yml for a template file that describes the format.
 Multiple --config options may be passed as a chain to allow for reuse of credentials and other common parameters.
-Contained configuration objects are recursively merged, lists are appended, other values overwrite each other from left to right.
-For
+Contained configuration objects are recursively merged, lists are appended, and other values overwrite each other from left to right.
-  example:
+  For example:

   nc2zarr -c s3.yml -c common.yml -c inputs-01.yml -o out-01.zarr
   nc2zarr -c s3.yml -c common.yml -c inputs-02.yml -o out-02.zarr